light-space/frontend-challenge/README.md

 # Workflow challenge

-At Light, we want to implement the best in class approval workflows.
+At Light, we want to implement the best in class approval workflow.
 One example of that is when our customers onboard a new vendor.
-Before the vendor can be used, it needs to go through a series of checks and approvals by different people in their organization.
+Before the vendor can be used, it needs to go through a series of checks and approvals by different people in the organization.

-To support that we want to build an UI that can help them create and visualize those workflows.
+To support that we want to build a UI that can help them create and visualize those workflows.

 For this challenge we are providing a design of what this workflow should look like and we want you to implement the code to display it.

 ![challenge design](/design.png)

-*desing.png*
+*design.png*

 ## Challenge requirements